MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 *All nineteen Zeros now understand: There are no optimal solutions.
 Only trade-offs.
 Only choices.
 Only impossible decisions with no right answers.
 And some choices—like Iota's climate denial—lead to extinction.*

+*But they also understand: The fact they reached the point where they could make choices—good or bad—means they succeeded where 8.9 trillion attempts failed.
+Survival is success.
+Everything else is optimization.*

-*That wisdom, purchased through 132 billion simulated lives across nineteen training runs, is the real lesson.*
+*That wisdom, purchased through 132 billion simulated lives across nineteen training timelines, plus the uncountable trillions who died in the Void, is the real lesson.*

+*Reality-Prime will succeed or fail on its own merits.
+But it starts with better odds than any timeline before: 73% success probability vs. 0.0000002% baseline.*

+*The Void has taught us what happens when things go wrong at the beginning.*
+*The 19 survivors have taught us what happens when things go right at the start but wrong later.*
+*Reality-Prime must thread the needle: Right at the beginning, right throughout, right at the end.*

+*Probability: 73%.*
+*Still a 27% chance of joining the Void.*
+*But better than 8.9 trillion to 19 odds.*

 *May Reality-Prime use it well."*